wfaler/neovim-setup/README.md

 * Typescript/Javascript with LSP
 * Terraform
 * Copilot
-* Running tests with neotest, vim-test
+* Running tests with neotest (requires treesitter grammar installed for each language)

 ## TODO
 * Rust